 Alasdair is President of the Chartered Institute of Patent Attorneys and is a registered trade mark attorney as well as a European design attorney.
 He is a member of the Licensing Executives Society and the International Trade Mark Association.
 He has experience of dealing with a wide range of issues; from patents to brand protection, computer systems to pharmaceutical products, and from special issues in higher education to the commercial drivers in the biotechnology industry.

 Alasdair read law and natural sciences at Cambridge.

 Andrew joined the WCMC Board of Trustees in 2015.

-Currently the Bursar of Fitzwilliam College, Cambridge University, Andrew previously had a long and varied career in branch and large corporate banking, project and risk management at Barclays Bank.
+Recently retired after 11 years as the Bursar of Fitzwilliam College, Cambridge University, Andrew previously had a long and varied career in branch and large corporate banking, project and risk management at Barclays Bank.
 Major projects included the implementation of the Euro as a new currency, and the introduction of Basel II, the international system for regulating capital in banks.
 Andrew has also worked with the Royal Society for the Protection of Birds, conducting a review of the UN-sponsored ‘International Assessment of Agriculture Science and Technology for Development’.

 A graduate Pembroke College, Cambridge, Andrew read Natural Sciences at leading to Part II in Zoology specialising in Vertebrate Palaeontology.